computefoundation/gnu-linux-shell-scripting/README.md

 ## Mobile

-Solutions for mobile devices, based on two *super* sections
+Solutions for mobile devices, based on two *super* sections:

   1. Android (solutions for Android devices)